Stay Well Signage

 The scheme was first launched as the COVID Sense Signage Pilot in May 2022 and ran until September 2022, when participants were asked to fill out an evaluation questionnaire.
 The pilot remained open to existing participants and organisations and businesses were still able to register and participate.
 The evaluation exercise informed development to make improvements and led to rebranding as the Stay Well Signage scheme.

-We will monitor the scheme throughout the winter and into Spring, a full evaluation of the Signage scheme will be carried out in Spring 2023.
+We will continue to monitor the scheme and a full evaluation of the Signage scheme will commence in spring/summer 2023.
 This will help us understand the impact of the scheme and how we can make further improvements and consider longer term use.
 The scheme will remain open throughout the evaluation and has been renamed Stay Well Signage in the interim to support longevity as we move out of Winter.

 If you have any queries in relation to your participation in the pilot, please contact: firstname.lastname@example.org